JosephDuffy/DeepLink/README.md

 If a property is optional it will only be used to build the URL when it is non-nil.
 This is particularly useful for optional query items.

 This also extends to initialising a deep link with a `URL` -- as long as the type conforms to `LosslessStringConvertible`.

+## Status

+I currently class DeepLink as a beta package.
+I'm not aware of any issues with the implementation but I am holding off on a 1.0 until I'm happier with the API.
+API will changes will include `@available(*, deprecated, renamed: "<new-name>")` where possible so updating should not be painful.

+### Minimum for 1.0

+Some things I would class as required for the 1.0:

+- `@Port`
+- `@Fragment`
+- More tests
+- Full documentation
+- Feedback to validate how clear the API is and what features are important

+### Post 1.0

+There's a lot that could be done in future releases, such as:

+- Support for more apps
+- Add metadata for external tools to read
+  - Could enable creating a tool for generating and testing deep links
+- Support for `init(url:)` in more scenarios (e.g. optional `@PathItem`s)

 ## Why